zm1990s/pan-os-mcp/README.md

 # PAN-OS MCP Server

 This project provides a Model Control Protocol (MCP) server for interacting with Palo Alto Networks firewalls using the XML API.
-It allows you to use ChatGPT/Claude to manage and configure your PAN-OS devices through natural language.
+It allows you to use Claude or other compatible tools to manage and configure your PAN-OS devices through natural language.

 ## Features